AdamBoley/Project-Beergate/README.md

 - As a generic user I can ...
     - Chain multiple sorting and filtering criteria together on the landing page to more precisely control the review I can see
+    - Have my sorting or filtering criteria reflected back to me so that I know which criteria I have applied

 ## **Unregistered user User Stories**

 These user stories were used to determine what unregistered users specifically should be able to do.

 - As an unregistered user I can ...
-    - Sign-up and create an account
+    - Sign-up and create an account, so that I can access the full functionality of the application
-    - Sign-in to that created account
+    - Sign-in to that created account, so that I can access the full functionality of the application

 ## **Registered user User Stories**

 These user stories were used to determine what registered users specifically should be able to do.

 - As a registered user I can ...
-    - Sign in to a previously created account
+    - Sign in to a previously created account, so that I can access the full functionality of the application
-    - Change the password for that account
+    - Change the password for that account, so that it becomes more memorable
-    - Sign-out easily, when I am already signed-in
+    - Sign-out easily, when I am already signed-in, so that I can be sure that I have closed my session securely
-    - Have my sign-in status reflected back to me
+    - Have my sign-in status reflected back to me, so that I can be sure that I have signed-in
-    - Write a beer review easily
+    - Write a beer review easily, so that I can share my thoughts on a beer with the community
-        - Apply rich text formatting to the content of my review
+        - Apply rich text formatting to the content of my review, so that I can better express myself and provide additional structure to my review
-        - upload an image to my review
+        - upload an image to my review, so that I can show other users what the beer looks like
-    - If signed in, easily access all of the reviews that I have written
+    - If signed in, easily list all of the reviews that I have written, so that I can see how many I have written and easily access them
-        - If I have written no reviews, have that reflected back to me
+        - If I have written no reviews, have that reflected back to me, that I know that I have not written any
-    - Easily update any beer reviews that I have written
+    - Easily update any beer reviews that I have written, so that I can improve or modify the content
-    - Easily delete any beer reviews that I have written
+    - Easily delete any beer reviews that I have written, so that I can delete a review that I am not happy with
-        - At the same time, ensure that I cannot accidentally delete any beer reviews
+        - At the same time, require some effort to be put in to the deletion process, so that I cannot accidentally delete any beer reviews
+    - Be informed when I have posted a comment, so that I can be assured that I have submitted the comment
+    - Be informed when I have posted a review, so that I can be assured that I have submitted the review
+    - Be informed when I have updated a review, so that I can be assured that I have updated the review
-    - Be informed when I have undertaken an interaction with the site:
+    - Be informed when I have deleted a review, so that I can be assured that I have deleted the review
-        - Posted a comment
-        - Posted a review
-        - Updated a review
-        - Deleted a review
-    - When viewing a single beer review, post a comment
+    - When viewing a single beer review, post a comment, so that I can share my thoughts on the beer and review
-    - When viewing a single beer review, upvote it if I like it
+    - When viewing a single beer review, upvote it, so that I show my approval of the review if I like it
-    - When viewing a single beer review, downvote it if I do not like it
+    - When viewing a single beer review, downvote it, so that I can show my disapproval of the review if I do not like it

 ### **Rejected Registered user User Stories**

 These user stories were rejected as the features that would fulfil them were too difficult to implement.

 - Rejected user stories:
-    - Be able to upvote comments
+    - Be able to upvote comments, so that I can show my approval of comments I agree with
-    - Be able to downvote comments
+    - Be able to downvote comments, so that I can show my disapproval of comments I disagree with
-    - Be able to access the update_review page from within the user_reviews page
+    - Be able to access the update_review page from within the user_reviews page, so that I can easily navigate to the update form
-    - Be able to access the delete_review page from within the user_reviews page
+    - Be able to access the delete_review page from within the user_reviews page, so that I can easily navigate to the deletion form

 # **Features**